Marsh's Library: Today

 Researchers are admitted free of charge, but must apply in advance to reserve a place in the Reading Room.
-The reading room is expected to be closed until October 1, 2020.

 The Library holds exhibitions, and occasional conferences, and has published a range of material, primarily related to exhibitions and the catalogue.

 As a charitable institution the library accepts donations, which are recorded in a special ledger which dates back to 1707.

 The Library has an active social media presence, and every day posts at least one image from the collections on Instagram, Facebook and Twitter.
 These images give a sense of the breadth and depth of the Library holdings.